II.6: Q8_0 quantization

 Tensor::new(out, vec![m, p])

 }It runs matvec_q8_0 once per row of the FP32 left matrix a.
 One detail in the shapes: the Q8_0 weight matrix's logical shape is [p, n], p output features each a row of n input weights, so the inner dimension n matches a's column count, and the result is [m, p].
-(Q8_0 weight tensors come in already row-major per output feature, so unlike the FP32 weights they don't need a transpose at load time; more on that below.)
+(FP32 weights arrive in this same [p, n] layout, but our FP32 matmul was written to consume b as [n, p], which is why they get transposed at load time. matvec_q8_0 consumes the native orientation directly, so Q8_0 weights skip the transpose; more on that below.)

 The chapter also adds a unit test that exercises one hand-built block end to end: